State Highway 30 (New Zealand): Route

 Near Mangakino, SH 30 turns sharply south-east, and bypasses the town of Mangakino.
 Here, the highway meets the Waikato River at the top of Lake Maraetai, and follows the river upstream to Whakamaru, where the concurrency with SH 32 begins.
-It crosses the Waikato on top of the Whakamaru hydroelectric dam and leaves SH 32 where it continues eastwards on the opposite bank of the Waikato River to SH 1 at the Atiamuri Dam.
+It crosses the Waikato on top of the Whakamaru hydroelectric dam and leaves SH 32 where it continues eastwards on the opposite bank of the Waikato River to SH 1 at the Ātiamuri Dam.
 SH 30 runs concurrently with SH 1 northwards for six kilometres.
-The highway leaves SH 1 at Upper Atiamuri, and heads north-east, over the border into Bay of Plenty, towards the tourist town of Rotorua.
+The highway leaves SH 1 at Upper Ātiamuri, and heads north-east, over the border into Bay of Plenty, towards the tourist town of Rotorua.

 The highway passes through the south-east of Rotorua, then heads north through the suburb of Te Ngae, and up the eastern side of Lake Rotorua.
-Turning east, the road skims the southern edge of Lakes Rotoiti, Rotoehu, and Rotoma.
+Turning east, the road skims the southern edge of Lakes Rotoiti, Rotoehu, and Rotomā.
 The road turns north-east passing north of the mill town of Kawerau, and through Te Teko, across the Rangitaiki River, to Awakeri.

 After crossing SH 2 at Awakeri, the highway turns north and heads towards the coast.
-The road then turns east, and crosses the Whakatane River.
+The road then turns east, and crosses the Whakatāne River.
 The highway ends just across the river at the roundabout with Landing Road.

 Route changes

-SH 30's only major route change has occurred at the Whakatane end of the highway.
+SH 30's only major route change has occurred at the Whakatāne end of the highway.
 The highway originally ended at Paroa, where the highway met SH 2.
-Recently, SH 2 has been moved inland, and SH 30 was extended along SH 2's former route to Whakatane.
+Recently, SH 2 has been moved inland, and SH 30 was extended along SH 2's former route to Whakatāne.